Overview of some accessories for your scope

 Zoom 8-24 mm

 Do you like flying near the Moon surface or diving into the Milky Way ?
-Yes, this is quasi the impression I feel using the Tele Vue zoom 8-24 mm as I explained in a dedicated zoom report.
-This zoom 8-24mm is a very useful accessory that gathers in one EP all the ones you need although it is limited in field size and overall performances.
+Yes, this is quasi the impression I feel using the Tele Vue zoom 8-24 mm as I explained in this dedicated zoom report.
+This 8-24 mm zoom is a very useful accessory that gathers in one eyepiece all the ones you need although it is limited in field size and overall performances.

 Tele Vue ("old")